quickfur/fastcsv/README.md

 - Parses anything that conforms to RFC 4810.

 - Optional range-based interface (returns an input range of records).

+- Supports fast transcription of CSV data to a range of structs.
+Specially optimized for structs with string fields, that outperforms std.csv by an order of magnitude.

 Its limitations are: